Kim Tae-hee: Philanthropy

 In May 2022, Kim donated 200 million won through Hope Bridge National Disaster Mitigation Association to help neighbors affected by the Uljin forest fire 2022, which devastated the area and then spread to Samcheok, South Korea.

 On 22 July 2022, Kim donated 1.1 million KF94 masks and face masks to NGO G-Foundation.

 Personal life

 Marriage and family

 In September 2012, Kim started dating South Korean singer-actor Rain.
 They married on 19 January 2017.

 On 23 May 2017, Kim's agency, Lua Entertainment, announced that Kim was pregnant with their first child.
 They have two daughters, born October 2017 and September 2019.

 Religion

 Kim is a practicing Catholic.
 She was one of 30 Catholic celebrities who appeared in the 2014 music video for the digital single "Koinonia" to commemorate Pope Francis's visit to South Korea, the first time in 25 years that an incumbent pope visited South Korea.
 Her baptismal name is Verda.

+Tax audit

+Kim and her then-agency Lua Entertainment were audited by the National Tax Service in 2021.
+Reports in March 2023 said she was assessed additional tax in the millions of won and described the review as a special audit tied to tax-evasion allegations.
+Story J Company, her agency at the time of the reports, rejected that framing.
+It said an advertising fee arrived late as her contract with Lua ended, that both Lua and Kim had already reported and paid tax on the income, and that extra tax was paid only because the authorities treated the fee as her personal revenue rather than the former agency's.
+It said nothing unsavory had occurred and that the additional amount had been paid in full.